floragunncom/search-guard-docs/configuration_action_groups.md

 # Using and defining action groups

+Hint: You can also use the [Kibana Confguration GUI](kibana_config_gui.md) for configuring the Action Groups.

 An action group is simply a collection of permissions with a telling name.
 Action groups are defined in the file `sg_action_groups.yml` and can be referred to in `sg_roles.yml`.
 Action groups can be nested.

 The file structure is very simple: